xiaohanzhu/WarringStakes/README.md

 | 9100                 | node explorers   |

 2. Become a candidate
 In the desktop wallet, under the "candidate" tab, you could self elect to be a candidate for delegate node by staking at least 2 MTRG tokens and input all the required information for your node (currently the port configuration is not used, the code will always port 8670 for P2P communications and messaging).
 You could have other accounts delegate their votes to you as well to increase the chance of becoming a delegate node.
 The candidate transaction is recorded immediately and the node could start to receive votes.
 However, you won't become a delegate node until the next k-block even with enough votes.
+You could check the list of delegate nodes through http://IPaddrOfYourNode:8669/staking/delegates

 3. Become a delegate node
-If a candidate receives enough votes, it will become a delegate node.
-You could check the list of delegate nodes through http://IPaddrOfYourNode:8669/staking/delegates more APIs will soon be added for additional information regarding to this.
+If a candidate receives enough votes and ranked in the top N candidate nodes, it will become a delegate node. more APIs will soon be added for additional information regarding to this.

 4. Become a committee node
 Since the current committee size is the same as the delegate size.
-If a delegate is online when the committee starts, it will automatically join the committee.
+At the next epoch, if the delegate is online when the new committee starts, it will automatically join the committee.
 Within the committee, each committee member will take turns to propose blocks.
+We are still implementing the rpc interface for display committee information.
+However, if you search the log, you will find "I am in committee"